mitsuba-renderer/enoki/docs/reference.rst

    Denotes the maximal packet size (in bytes) that can be mapped to native vector registers.
-It is equal to 64 if AVX512 is present, 32 if AVX is present, and 16 for machines with only SSE 4.2.
+It is equal to 64 if AVX512 is present, 32 if AVX is present, and 16 for machines with SSE 4.2 or ARM NEON.

 Rounding modes
 --------------